Nonxoh1/Loan-Calculator/README.md

 ### 🎥 [Project Demo Screenshot](#project-screenshot)

 <h2>Description</h2>
-This project is a simple loan and savings calculator built with Python.
+This project is a simple loan calculator built with Python.
 It's a command-line utility designed to help users calculate loan repayment schedules using the **simple interest formula**.

 Users input their name, loan amount, tenure (in months), and annual interest rate.
 The program calculates the total interest, monthly repayments, and shows a detailed month-by-month breakdown — including principal, interest, and outstanding balances.